 - 1. We support the continuation of the State Fire Marshalls office and the County Fire Marshalls for their assistance in arson investigations. - 2.
 We support a statewide public education campaign to promote the National Oceanic and Atmospheric Administration (NOAA) weather radio service. - 3.
 We support extending the notice provisions of state law now applicable to improvements to owner occupied residences to similar improvements to agricultural structures on the same property. - 4.
 We oppose any efforts by the state legislature to adopt rent control, to allow for more local solutions to prevail.
 (2020) - 5.
 We recommend that the historic names of cities, counties and other geographic features be respected and retained whenever possible.
 (2006) - 6.
-We oppose any efforts to limit sponsorships at family-oriented events.
-(2009) - 7.
-We encourage striking the word "male" and insert "all" in Federal Law
+We encourage striking the word "male" and insert "all" in Federal Law (50 U.S.C.

-- (50 U.S.C.
 App.451 et. seq.) regarding Selective Service.
-(2019) - 8.
+(2019) - 7.
 We support those individual rights of American Citizens as set forth in the United States Constitution.
-(2012) - 9.
+(2012) - 8.
 We believe that each cemetery district in the State of Washington should remain a standalone entity.
 However, should there be a consolidation of a cemetery district with a different type of taxing district, those funds held in reserve by the cemetery district shall be used for capital improvements or land acquisition for the former cemetery district.
+(2013)

-(2013) - 10.
-We support a requirement that all public inspectors conduct inspections within 48 hours of scheduling and if this time frame cannot be met, the inspector must contact the contractor to schedule an inspection to be done within five working days of the original date.
-(2014) - 11.
+- 9. We support a requirement that all public construction inspectors conduct inspections within 48 hours of scheduling and if this time frame cannot be met, the inspector must contact the contractor to schedule an inspection to be done within five working days of the original date.
+(2024) - 10.
 We believe that rules governing aerial data gathering should apply equally to manned and unmanned platforms.
-(2015) - 12.
+(2015) - 11.
 We urge the implementation of either Daylight Saving Time or Standard Time on a year-round basis in the State of Washington.
 (2021)

-- 13. We urge revision of the Civil Asset Forfeiture laws requiring the reasonable standard to be raised from "preponderance of the evidence" to "clear and convincing" and before civil asset forfeiture can be utilized, the defendant shall be convicted by a court of law.
-(2017) - 14.
+- 12. We urge revision of the Civil Asset Forfeiture laws requiring the reasonable standard to be raised from "preponderance of the evidence" to "clear and convincing" and before civil asset forfeiture can be utilized, the defendant shall be convicted by a court of law.
+(2017) - 13.
 We support radon testing that is required on all new construction and in contracts when selling a single-family home.
-(2018)

-- 15. We support legislation to end the use of red-light cameras in Washington State.
-(2019) - 16.
-We support the Local Journalism Sustainability Act or similar legislation and urge the National Grange to do the same.
-(2020) - 17.
+(2018) - 14.
+We support the Local Journalism Sustainability Act or similar legislation.
+(2024) - 15.
 We support legislation that would automatically terminate all "reversion" clauses in property deeds after 75 years in the State of Washington.
-(2020) - 18.
-We oppose efforts to de-fund or disband the police.
-(2020)
+(2020) - 16.
+We oppose efforts to de-fund or disband law enforcement.
+(2024) - 17.
+We encourage the state legislature to abolish "swipe fees" for using credit cards for the payment of restaurant meals, fast food, and home delivery of food items.
+(2024)